HyperTea: A Hypergraph-based Temporal Enhancement and Alignment Network for Moving Infrared Small Target Detection: Introduction

+CNNs, Transformers, and RNNs are primarily constrained to low-order correlation modeling, while hypergraph neural networks (HGNNs)~\cite{gaoHGNNGeneralHypergraph2023a,fengHyperYOLOWhenVisual2025} have achieved remarkable success in general object detection owing to their high-order learning capabilities.
+Therefore, we naturally envisioned exploring a new paradigm for MIRSTD by integrating the complementary strengths of the aforementioned networks.
+This approach enables the learning of high-order feature representations across multiple temporal scales, thereby enhancing overall detection performance.

 Therefore, a key problem is how to build a detection pipeline based on fundamental network architectures.
-Inspired by~\cite{fengHyperYOLOWhenVisual2025,yuanSCTransNetSpatialChannelCross2024c}, our framework mainly employs RNN to enhance short-term temporal dependencies for its excellent ability of modeling sequential dependencies, and CNN to enhance long-range spatiotemporal contextual relationships for it can extract features efficiently.
-HGNNs are integrated to endow local and global features with higher-order dependency representation capabilities.
-And the core components of transformer, attention mechanism, is employed to achieve cross-temporal feature alignment.
+Because CNNs excel at efficiently extracting spatial features and preserving low-level details, and RNNs can excellently model sequential dependencies to handle short-term spatiotemporal instability, our framework strategically integrated these two fundamental architectures for global and local temporal context enhancement, respectively.
+Furthermore, we incorporate HGNNs to endow both global and local features with higher-order dependency representation capabilities, thereby transcending the limitations of conventional low-order modeling.

 To fully leverage the complementary advantages of various basic network architectures and promote cross-temporal feature representation learning of targets, we propose a hypergraph-based temporal enhancement and alignment network (HyperTea).
-Specifically, our work focuses on representing infrared targets simultaneously at both global and local temporal scales, especially using hypergraphs to enable the learning of high-order correlations.
-Our HyperTea is not a simple fusion of basic network structures.
-Instead, it captures high-order correlations, then enhances global and local temporal contexts respectively, and also involves cross-scale alignment.
-To our best knowledge, this is the first work to integrate CNNs, RNNs, and HGNNs for MIRSTD.
-In summary, the main contributions of our work are summarized as follows.
+The core motivation of HyperTea is to resolve the spatiotemporal instability and target-clutter coupling in MIRSTD---challenges that are often insurmountable for single-architecture models, primarily owing to their lack of higher-order learning capabilities and their limitation to feature representation at a single temporal scale.
+Specifically, our work focuses on representing infrared targets simultaneously at both global and local temporal scales, particularly using hypergraphs to enable the learning of high-order correlations.
+The uniqueness of this tri-architecture fusion lies in its synergistic integration, where HGNNs model complex many-to-many associations among feature nodes, while the tailored RNN+HGNN and CNN+HGNN sub-structures enhance motion context at local and global scales, respectively, thereby ensuring a balance between detection performance and computational complexity.
+To the best of our knowledge, this is the first study to integrate CNNs, RNNs, and HGNNs for MIRSTD.
+In summary, the main contributions of the study are as follows.

-\begin{enumerate} \item[1)] We explore and propose a pioneering three-architecture scheme HyperTea to explore the multi-timescale feature representation learning of MIRSTD, which first integrates CNNs, RNNs, and HGNNs into a unified framework.
+\begin{enumerate} \item[1)] We explore and propose a pioneering three-architecture scheme, HyperTea, to leverage the multi-timescale feature representation learning of MIRSTD, which first integrates CNNs, RNNs, and HGNNs into a unified framework.